Contact Us

 Jeri Lynn Ganz

 Jeri Lynn Ganz joined Glasser and Glasser, P.L.C. in 2015 after practicing collections and creditors’ rights law for 20 years.
-Jeri represents clients in courts throughout the state of Maryland.
-In her years representing creditors, she has cultivated contacts with attorneys, judges, clients and others within the collections industry.
-She also represents creditors as an Executive Board Member of the Maryland-D.C.
+Jeri represents clients in courts throughout the State of Maryland.
+Throughout her years representing creditors, Jeri has cultivated contacts with attorneys, judges, clients and others within the collections industry.
+She also represents creditors as the Vice President of the Maryland-D.C.
 Creditors Bar Association, which tracks Maryland rules, regulations and statutes affecting creditors’ rights and builds relationships with judges and other elected officials.

 Education: